rd--/blksc3/md/glossary.md

 The _Reset_ button resets the synthesiser.
 There is also a _Reset_ entry in the workspace context menu.
 The _Reset_ button can be selected using the _"."_ access key.

+## Save

+The _Save_ button saves the current workspace state to the local storage.

 ## Scalable Vector Graphics